 As parents, many of us have concerns about the environment as it pertains to our kids and their future.
 We make efforts at home through small measures of going green but it’s also important to teach our children about the relationship we have with the Earth and to respect the environment around us.

-As humans we haven’t always been so nonchalant about how we treat the Earth.
+As humans, we haven’t always been so nonchalant about how we treat the Earth.
 We’ve been reading The Barefoot Book of Earth Tales from Barefoot Books, enjoying seven tales and folklore stories about the symbiotic relationship between nature and people.
-Even if you the tales are just folklore, they do remind us that everything we do has a ripple effect.
+Even if the tales are just folklore, they do remind us that everything we do has a ripple effect.

 To bring these stories to life and closer to our own understanding now, the book includes a craft idea for each story told.
 In the story The Magic Garden we read about how birds, thankful to have their lives spared, prepared the soil and planted seeds to grow a beautiful garden for everyone to enjoy.
-Along with the story, as a way to reward the birds in our neighbourhood, which in turn benefit the plants and trees around us and ultimately benefiting us, there were instructions on how to make an easy homemade bird feeder.
+Along with the story, as a way to reward the birds in our neighborhood, which in turn benefit the plants and trees around us and ultimately benefiting us, there were instructions on how to make an easy homemade bird feeder.

 My kids loved making these in the backyard after school and their feeders dangle happily in our back bushes.
 You can invite your kids to make their own homemade bird feeders with these simple steps.